onl1ner/awesome-aitu/CONTRIBUTING.md

 **Pull requests are welcome**, but keep this in mind:

 - Projects must have a [free](https://gnu.org/licenses/license-list.html) license.
 If they lack a license, get to the original maintainer and ask them to add a license.
-- Follow the existing style: `Your Name/Project name` (you may use spaces).
+- Follow the existing style: `your name/project name – project description`, make sure you are using [en dash](https://en.wikipedia.org/wiki/Dash#En_dash) symbol.
 - All projects must be under the author's educational program.
 - Sort in alphabetical order by name.